 Since 1975, the City of Milwaukee leveraged tax incremental funding on around 70 projects, including a $73 million package approved in April for Northwestern Mutual's new downtown tower project.
 The obvious appeal of a TIF is that it is geographically targeted--ie it largely sidesteps the regional concerns of another Miller Park tax--and nominally enables projects to fund themselves.
 Still, TIFs can also go upside down on a municipality if a project doesn't deliver on its promised development, and critics will note that they have the same "handout" potential as any other type of public funding.

-Another potential benefit of TIFs: in their most basic form they can be approved by the city without a public vote.
+Another potential benefit of TIFs for arena proponents: in their most basic form they can be approved by the city without a public vote.
 From the City of Milwaukee's website:

 In the City of Milwaukee, a TIF project plan must be approved by several bodies.
 First, the project receives a hearing before the Joint Review Board, which is made up of five (5) representatives - one each from the City of Milwaukee, Milwaukee County, Milwaukee Public Schools (MPS), and the Milwaukee Technical School System - and a citizen representative.
 After an initial hearing before the Joint Review Board, the Redevelopment Authority of the City of Milwaukee (RACM) holds a public hearing on the TIF project and votes on the project.
 After RACM action, the Milwaukee Common Council's Zoning & Neighborhood Development (ZND) Committee holds a hearing on the TIF project.
 Once adopted by the ZND Committee, the project is either approved or rejected by the full Common Council.
 Upon adoption by the Common Council, the Joint Review Board makes a final recommendation on the project and it is forwarded to the Mayor for his ultimate approval.

-Avoiding a public referendum doesn't necessarily guarantee passage of course--that maze of approvals presumably would bring its own challenges--but it's nice to at least have that option given the potential controversy over public funding.
+Avoiding a public referendum doesn't necessarily guarantee passage of course--that maze of approvals presumably would bring its own challenges--but it's at least an option given the potential controversy over public funding.
 Still, a public vote could be unavoidable if a "super TIF" is pursued that also includes sales tax revenue collected in the district.
 That's the version that's been discussed most commonly for the arena, though presumably a less comprehensive option could also be leveraged in concert with other funding.

 Overall, we might imagine a solution beginning to take shape: private sources (Lasry and Edens, sponsors, new investors, etc) come up with $50-100 million in additional cash beyond the $200 million already on the table, and the remainder ($100-200 million) is covered by a combination of existing jock tax revenues and a new tax incremental financing district that could also recapture incremental sales and use taxes around the new arena (ie the "super TIF").
-A sales tax is avoided, funding sources are localized as much as possible and the governor even gets to say he helped come up with the creative idea that kick-started it all.
-Something we can all live with?
+A sales tax is avoided, funding sources are localized as much as possible, Bucks ownership would cover cost overruns, and the governor even gets to say he helped come up with the idea that kick-started it all.
+No solution will appease all groups, but something of that nature could keep enough people happy to work.

 12) What have other cities in similar situations done?